stnorton/prof-website/content/author/admin/_index.md

 - Visitors
 ---

-My research uses computational social science techniques to investigate the complexity of protest and electoral behavior under authoritarianiasm, particularly in post-Soviet Eurasia.
-My disseration uses Bayesian semi-parametrics, neural networks, spatial models, and images as data to examine the challenges of authoritarian urban governance, the use of images as a visual language of mobilization across different social movements, and the relationship between decentralization and patterns of protest.
+My research uses computational social science techniques to investigate complex phenomena, with a particular focus on authoritarian states.
+My disseration uses Bayesian semi-parametrics, neural networks, time series models, images as data, and survey experiments to examine the challenges of authoritarian urban governance, the relationship between changes in state decentralization and patterns of protest, and authoritarian manipulation of social media.

-Additionally, I am working on projects on the relationship between protest and opposition voting under authoritarianism, characterizing the online networks of Russian alternative media readers, and the Russian state's use of disinformation on social media.
+Additionally, I am working on projects on the relationship between protest and opposition voting under authoritarianism and characterizing the online networks of Russian alternative media readers.